 The assessor shall calculate Spatial Warping by using a QIBA accepted method.
 One method accepted by QIBA is performed by computing the root mean square error (RMSE) of the outer cylindrical surface of a hollow Delrin cylinder with respect to the surface of an ideal geometric cylinder at that location.
 The geometry of a perfect uncapped cylinder is used for the ideal reference object surface and marching cubes with a threshold halfway between the measured mean Delrin HU density and the measured mean Air HU density is used for the outer cylindrical surface.

+If the assessor is using a CT scanning protocol with a small Field of View (FOV) that produces image data less than 175mm from scanner iso-center, the assessor will need to provide a second protocol that shows conformance out to 175.00.
+The combination of two protocols, one for large patients and another for patients that fit within a smaller FOV, can be used to demonstrate Profile conformance.

 4.1.2 Nodule Analysis Software Characteristics